Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ferntree Gully (South) - Upper Ferntree Gully has 81 active public transport stops.
-These are served by a mix of trains and buses, with 21 individual routes operating in total.
-Together, these routes facilitate 4707 weekly passenger trips.
+These are a mix of train and bus services operated by 21 individual routes.
+Together, these routes provide 4707 weekly passenger trips.

 The area's transport accessibility is rated as good, with residents typically located 277 meters from the nearest stop.
-On average, services run 672 trips per day across all routes, equating to approximately 58 weekly trips per individual stop.
+Service frequency averages 672 trips per day across all routes, equating to approximately 58 weekly trips per individual stop.

 Frequently Asked Questions - Transport